+45 29 82 73 74

 +45 24 48 92 99

 Birgitte Kofod Olsen is partner and owner of Carve Consulting, where she advises companies, authorities and organisations on CSR - including data responsibility and privacy.
 She has developend the content in privacykompasset.dk and a publication on privacy for The Danish Business Authority.
 As the first chairperson of Digital Sikkerhed (2012-2015) Birgitte put IT-security on the agenda in Denmark regarding digitalization and surveillance and she is still a part of the public debate.
 With her background in human rights, she has edited and written several articles and books on CSR as privacy - including her Ph.D. on biometry and integrity protection.
-She is working on a second edition of her book Surveillance or Social Care.
+She has published a second edition of her book on surveillance or social care, "Eksponeret".

-Catrine Søndergaard Byrne is a lawyer and partner and owner of Labora Legal, where she advises clients on personal data.
-Catrine is know internationally as a lawyers specialized in labour law and is thus a specialist in handling employees' data.
-In 2013 Catrine was among the first lawyers obtaining 'Certificeret International Privacy Professional/CIPP/E' through the international organisation, IAPP, where she is co-chair of the Danish chapter of IAPP’s KnowledgeNet.
-She is teaching and making courses in persondal data for Danish Lawyers, Center for Ledelse, Teknologisk, Ejendomsforeningen and DJØF.
-She has written extensively on personal data for HR-Jura Magasinet, CfL and Danske Advokater.
-She's member og Danske Advokaters repræsentantskab.
+Catrine Søndergaard Byrne is a lawyer, partner and owner of Labora Legal, where she advises companies and organisations on data protection.
+Catrine is recognized internationally as specialized in labour and employment law, and has a high focus on use of employee data.
+In 2013 Catrine was among one of the first lawyers obtaining 'Certificeret International Privacy Professional/CIPP/E' through the international organisation, IAPP, where she is co-chair of the Danish chapter of IAPP’s KnowledgeNet.
+She is also member of the data protection panel with the Association of Danish Lawfirms, and is a regular speaker with CfL, Center for Ledelse, Ejendomsforeningen, DJØF and several other organisations.
+She is the author of a book on data protection and HR "Persondata og HR", and on data protection "Persondata", published by Forlaget Andersen.

 Dataethics.eu's 4 founders: